dfm/Star-Field/paper/response.md

 Itemized Responses
 ==================

-"Abstract seems to be overselling the case in multiple instances; for example, "introduce" may be too strong given Stetson's work on DAOPHOT; SExtractor "significantly underestimates" and "incorrect inferences"?
+"Abstract seems to be overselling the case in multiple instances; for example, "introduce" may be too strong given Stetson's work on DAOPHOT"

+- We have changed "introduce" to "present".
+Related approaches definitely exist.

+ SExtractor "significantly underestimates" and "incorrect inferences"?
 What do "significant" and "incorrect" mean here - something of practical importance that astronomers should be scared of?
 The results presented in the paper didn't convince me."

-- We have changed "introduce" to "present".
-Related approaches definitely exist.
 - We were referring to the fact that SExtractor couldn't find all the stars.
 This would be of practical importance in some instances but not others.

 -